petmac/petmac.github.io/content/posts/removing-ref-cycles.md

 ---
+date: 2022-03-17T23:47:10Z
+description: ""
+draft: false
+featured_image: ""
+tags: []
 title: "Removing Reference Cycles"
-date: 2022-03-17T23:47:10Z
+toc: true
+type: "post"
 ---

-# Context
+## Introduction

 If you are gainfully employed as a programmer, you have probably been forced to accept object-oriented programming into your life.
 When working with a language like Swift or C++ which doesn't have garbage collection, you will end up in the debugger, trying to locate a strong reference cycle which has resulted in a memory leak.